AlkeshKothar/BlogWebsite_Django/README.md

 User login<br>
 Blog and Author view<br>

-This Project is build using: Django, HTML, CSS and Bootstrap3 Below are the screenshot for the project
+This Project is build using: Django, HTML, CSS and Bootstrap3 <br>
+Below are the screenshot for the project